 Step 6 – Pull Out Faucet

 Now all nuts are removed from under the sink.
 Now faucet is free to pull out.
 Wiggle out the Grohe kitchen faucet from the spout head.

 To keep the faucet tight, at its position, people use a seal or gasket.
 Sometimes these seal or gasket becomes harder so apply as much force as is necessary to the pull-out faucet.

 Step 7 – Clean Sink Area

 Maybe you are removing the faucet the first time after installing.
-When you remove the faucet, you may see some gunk and residue behind.
+When you remove the faucet in the apartment, you may see some gunk and residue behind it.
 Maybe residue cleans from the water but if not then use vinegar to clean it.

 Thinking To Buy New Faucet, Check This –